shinigami-compiles/introfy_ai/README.md

-Here is a clean, professional, **GitHub-ready README.md** for your project **“IntroFY AI”**.

-You can copy-paste this directly into a `README.md` file at the root of your project.

----

 # 📘 **IntroFY AI – Smart Intro Evaluation System**

 IntroFY AI is an intelligent web application that **analyzes spoken or written introductions** and provides: